CharmAIOS/CharmOS/demo/ 05_output_handler.md

   - Markdown list
   - JSON payload for API
   - Simulated Notion block structure
-- Simulate dispatch by printing the formatted result or webhook payload to console.
+- Simulate dispatch by printing the formatted result or webhook payload to console or markdown.
 - No real API call is made; the focus is to demonstrate format transformation and how the output could be delivered.

 ### MVP Relevance